jknight4/calculator-java-project/README.md

-# Calculator - Java Project
+# Generics and Lambda Calculator - Java Project

 ## Why
   I struggled with understanding Java Lambdas and Generics.